Guide to CTi

 Are you looking for a soft or rigid knee brace?

 There are two types of knee braces available, soft supports and rigid supports, which are a reflection of the material used in the manufacturing process.

 A soft knee support is typically manufactured from compressive material such as neoprene.
 These are designed for active use to manage a variety of conditions but offer either compression, stability or both.
 A compressive knee brace is designed to manage inflammation in the joint to help you remain active for longer.
 A stability or ligament brace has straps which act as external ligaments whilst also offering compression for complete support of the knee.

 A rigid knee brace is designed for extreme sports, the solid nature of the brace is designed to protect against impact damage and subsequent injury.
 Examples such as the CTi are manufactured from carbon fibre which is lightweight and super strong so that your knee is fully protected should you fall or crash.

 What is the CTi knee brace?

-The CTi knee brace is manufactured from carbon fiber, a lightweight yet super strong material designed to offer maximum protection of the knee joint against impact damage.
-40% of all ACL injuries incurred are as a result of extreme sports, an injury which can lead to up to a year on the sidelines, so wearing a CTi can protect against injury, as well as minimizing the risk of a re-occurrence of the injury.
-Having a rigid exoskeletal support like a CTi helps to support and stabilize the knee while re-distributing harsh fores from the joint to stronger parts of the body.
+The CTi knee brace is manufactured from carbon fibre, a lightweight yet super strong material designed to offer maximum protection of the knee joint against impact damage.
+40% of all ACL injuries incurred are as a result of extreme sports, an injury which can lead to up to a year on the sidelines, so wearing a CTi can protect against injury, as well as minimising the risk of a re-occurrence of the injury.
+Having a rigid exoskeletal support like a CTi helps to support and stabilise the knee while re-distributing harsh forces from the joint to stronger parts of the body.